Newfound Regional High School: Student-Staff Senate

 The Student-Staff Senate (SSS) is made up of students and staff who work on changes to the school.
 Student-Staff Senate works like the U.S Senate.
 SSS has committees and subcommittees for each area of topics.
 SSS currently has 11 subcommittees, including Advisories, Portfolio, Project Promise / Clubs, Performance Assessment, Public Relations, Challenge Day, Change Culture, Student Handbook, Student/Staff Voice, Bylaws, and Athletics.
 During meetings and proposals, SSS uses Robert's Rules of Order.
 The main purpose of this Senate is to have student and staff, alike, convene with each other and use the Senate as a way to discuss matters that the students and teachers bring up.

 Student Council

 Student Council is made up by the student body along with adult adviser(s).
-Student Council plans events such as Homecoming, winter carnival, spring fling, etc. Newfound Student Council follows their own Constitution that they've written up and approved by the council.
+Student Council plans events such as Homecoming, winter carnival, and spring fling.
+Newfound Student Council follows their own constitution that they have written up and approved by the council.
 Student Council has separate committees and subcommittees to focus on specific areas.
 Student Council meetings are run by parliamentary procedures.
 In order for a Student Council meeting to be in session, there must be a quorum that is met.
-Along with a quorum, in order to pass approvals (e.g.: fundraiser requests, agendas, ideas, etc.) the body must agree with a majority vote.
+Along with a quorum, in order to pass approvals (e.g.: fundraiser requests, agendas, ideas) the body must agree with a majority vote.

 Members

 Members are selected in various ways.
-In order to obtain a membership within Student Council you must:
+In order to obtain a membership within Student Council, one must: